Inside the 2020 Oscar Nominees' Swag Bag

 "Every human being, regardless of wealth or fame, appreciates the simple joy of a gift," shares Lash Fary, whose company Distinctive Assets has independently produced these gift bags for nearly two decades.
 "While our Everyone Wins Gift Bag is certainly not given based on need, it is assembled with a profound sense of gratitude for the incredible performances these talented individuals shared with all of us this year."

-This year's amazing swag bag is the biggest and best yet, filled with a wide array of brands, ranging from fun to functional and delicious to decadent Even better?
+This year's amazing swag bag is the biggest and best yet, filled with a wide array of brands, ranging from fun to functional and delicious to decadent.
+Even better?
 You can score some of this swag yourself!
 Keep scrolling to get the goods...

 Oscar nominees are treated to a fabulous assortment of authentic French macarons by Florian Bellanger.
 Try assortments of 12 or 48, and other amazing Mad Mac pastries available on Amazon.